calvincramer/calvinlc-site/site/_posts/2023-05-28-git-status-check-recursive.md

 At first I was *determined* to make a new version in a compiled language in order to optimize for execution speed and correctness.
 After all, who would want to use my suboptimal **interpreted** script, rather than a *extremely fast* compiled C or Golang program?

 ***I have since concluded that spending time on a reimplementation is and has been a waste of time***.
-The first version - even in its hacky and hurried "*this originally took me 20 minutes*" state - worked fine, **great** even.
-It's worked pretty much perfectly for a long time. *A reimplementation would have no benefit other than an unnoticeable speed improvement and to avoid embarrassment by not using the best fastest language of the month.*
+The first version - even in its hacky and hurried state - worked fine, **great** even.
+It's worked pretty much perfectly for a long time.
+A reimplementation would have no benefit other than an unnoticeable speed improvement and to avoid embarrassment by not using the best fastest language of the month.

 Here is the <A href="#python-code">Python implementation</A>.
 Here's a similar implementation for <A href="#bash-code">Bash</A> that works well too, and has color.
 Here's an example of what the outputs look like:
 ```sh